Magens Orman

 Amy Kern

-Amy Kern, MID, is an associate professor in the Department of Industrial Design at Metropolitan State University of Denver.
+Amy Kern, MID, is a Professor in the Department of Industrial Design at Metropolitan State University of Denver.
 Her areas of expertise include industrial design, human-centered design, design thinking and design research.
 Kern currently teaches Introduction to Industrial Design.

 Prior to joining MSU Denver in 2014, her work included being a senior product designer, furniture and lighting designer and director of product design.
 In 2012, Kern launched her design consultancy, AK Magma Design, where she still works as the founder and director of design.
 Her extensive experience, specializing in furniture and spatial and lighting design, includes work with factories around the world and major corporate retailers and custom designs for restaurants, lounges, hotels and casinos.